blaxxun-boop/LocalizationManager/README.md

 ```

 Make sure to set the LocalizationManager.dll in your project to "Copy to output directory" in the properties of the DLL and to add a reference to it.
-After that, simply add `using LocalizationManager;` to your mod and use the `LocalizationManager` class, to localize your mod.
+After that, simply add `using LocalizationManager;` to your mod and use the `Localizer` class, to localize your mod.

 ## Example project